2022 Operation St. Nick Auction

 In 1979, Schmitz had $250 and bought food for a family at Christmas.
 That was when his nonprofit Operation St. Nick began.
 He was going to name it Operation Teddy, after his father Ted, but decided on a Christian name, St. Nicholas.

-He continued to give food to a family until 1981, when attorney Paul Root gave him $500 to go bless one family with food and gifts.
+He continued to give food to a family until 1981, when attorney Paul Root gave him $500 to bless one family with food and gifts.

 Now in 2019, the Morris resident has a board of directors and multiple programs under the Operation St. Nick umbrella.
 Schmitz operates with a $209,000 budget to bless the under-served in Grundy County.